My Growth-Focused SIPP Has Four Risk Sleeves

 It is not a bucket for every exciting small company.
 The rule is stricter: they must have revenue, be profitable, and show strong signs of growth.
 The technical setup matters too.
 Entry and add points should come from early- to mid-stage bases where the risk is defined.

 The sizing method is different from the lottery-ticket sleeve.
 For a proper operating business, the whole position is not automatically the risk.
-I can set an entry, define a stop, and reverse-engineer position size from the acceptable portfolio loss between the two.
+I can set an entry, define a stop loss, and reverse-engineer position size from the acceptable portfolio loss between the two.
+I have put the basic arithmetic on the investing calculators page.

 Bitcoin Proxies